lxc/incus-os/doc/install-seed.md

 ### `provider.{json,yml,yaml}`
-This file provides preseed information to configure a given provider, which is used to fetch Incus OS updates and applications.
+This file provides preseed information to configure a given provider, which is used to fetch IncusOS updates and applications.

 The structure used is the [provider API struct](https://github.com/lxc/incus-os/blob/main/incus-osd/api/system_provider.go).